Comprehensive Neuropsychological Assessments from Infants to ‘Late Diagnosis’ Adults.

-Assessments focus on highlighting a child's strengths while also outlining specific areas of vulnerability that may be affecting the child's emotional and school life.
-Our goal is to help children and their families better understand themselves in order to best advocate for their needs.
+For pediatric assessments, our goal is to help children and their families better understand themselves in order to best advocate for their needs.
 We also strive to help adults understand the child’s experience in a new way, in essence helping the child’s needs be more effectively communicated.
-Our work is informed by Dr. Kassissieh’s years as a teacher as well as her practice in both therapy and testing.
-Further, being a parent has informed Dr. Kassissieh in a multitude of ways.
+Our work is informed by our years of experience as professionals and parents.
+Dr Kassissieh founded Northern Neruopsychology on the principles she learned through years of teaching, training as a therapist, a career of Neuropsychological Evaluations and a parent.
+Dr. Iyer brings unique experience of assessing children as young as a one year old as well as experience working in autism assessment, ABS therapy, Middle School and in community mental health. and teacher as well as her practice in both therapy and testing.

-Contact with other professionals (teachers, therapists, or doctors) is also essential aspect of these evaluations.
+Contact with other professionals (teachers, therapists, or doctors) is an essential aspect of these evaluations.
 Occasionally, a school observation can be included.

 The final report is produced shortly after the feedback meeting.
 Reports are easy to read and written for a range of readers including parents, teachers, therapists, and psychiatrists.
 Reports are formatted for use in IEP meetings.
 We send reports to the parents (or guardians) and Pediatrician.
 Reports produced belong to the family who can share the report with whomever they would like.